The following is a quick summary guide to authoring at SciPost.

 From your personal page, under the Submissions tab, you will find a Write to the Editor-in-charge link allowing you to do this.

-We strive to keep the pre-screening process to under 5 days.
-SciPost is still growing; since the number of Fellows we have (and their availability) in each specialty varies, it can be that pre-screening lasts a bit longer.
+We strive to keep the assignment process to under 5 days.
+SciPost is still growing; since the number of Fellows we have (and their availability) in each specialty varies, it can be that assignment lasts a bit longer.
 Our Editorial Administration does its best to minimize delays, and will get in touch with you if these become too big.
 If you are concerned, email us.

 Can I invite people to referee my paper?